 The following summarizes the study plan for the first year.
 Please notice that, on the basis of the curriculum of previous BSc studies, the Admission Committee at Politecnico can specify some little directions on the individual study plan, regarding the choice of elective courses.

 (*) The Summer School takes place between the first and second year, being computed among the 60 ECTS of the first year.
 It brings students together for two weeks to work in groups on a business modelling and planning project in the context of a societally relevant thematic area.
 Summer Schools take place at different locations throughout Europe, supporting a multidisciplinary and international dimension, with a clear EIT Digital flavour to education.
 You can choose the one you like to attend from the catalogue of Summer Schools organised by EIT Digital and published at the beginning of the first semester.

-Detailed course descriptions on our Manifesto degli Studi
+Detailed descriptions for Polimi courses on our Manifesto degli Studi

 Second year abroad at the Exit University

 During the second year, students have the option to specialise in one of the technical areas that are offered by their respective Exit Universities, providing 30 ECTS of exams + 30 ECTS for the Thesis.
-Please, refer to their local programs for the second year study plans or find them out on the EIT Digital Master School webpage for Fintech.
+Please, refer to their local programs for the second year study plans, you can find them on the EIT Digital Master School webpage for Fintech.